AliDehbansiahkarbon/ChatGPTWizard/README.md

 ## Inline Questions

-If you need to use the ChatGPT inside the editor you need to type a question directly inside the code editor and surround it with "cpt:" at the beginning and ":cpt" at the end of the question then press Ctrl+Shift+Alt+A or simply select "Ask" from the editor's context menu by right-clicking on the selected text.
+If you need to use the ChatGPT inside the editor you need to type a question directly inside the code editor and surround it with `cpt:` at the beginning and `:cpt` at the end of the question then press `Ctrl+Shift+Alt+A` or simply select "Ask" from the editor's context menu by right-clicking on the selected text.